-Currently, Ruben serves as the communications/dissemination lead or co-lead for a number of projects:
+Ruben serves as the communications/dissemination lead for such projects as—

 - National Home Visiting Resource Center